Planned career change almost always leads to greater happiness.

 Here’s the lesson: some fears are rational (you could face challenges in paying your mortgage) and some are not (you will not be sleeping in the streets.)

-In another article, I will discuss tangible (material) versus intangible (psychological) fears.
+I will discuss tangible (material) versus intangible (psychological) fears.
 Some psychological fears are rational (you will face uncertainty in a career transition) and some are not (your loved ones will not stop loving you if you fail in your career transition).

 Identify your fears as you navigate your career transition.
 Confront the rational ones with full problem solving acumen.
 Separate those that emanate from irrational thought and eliminate from further consideration.